Understanding Animal-Assisted Therapy

 Teens

 Working with teens and building rapport can be challenging.
 Animal-assisted therapy can bridge that gap by allowing the teen to engage with and bond with the animal in a non-judgmental, natural way.
 AAT has been used in several adolescent treatment settings with a variety of presenting issues.
-Numerous studies examining AAT with teens has shown the intervention to be effective in improving social competence, behavior, self-esteem, anxiety and depression.
+Numerous studies examining AAT with teens have shown the intervention to be effective in improving social competence, behavior, self-esteem, anxiety, and depression.

 Adults